openairproject/sensor-esp32/README.md

 	make -j5

+You can always bring up configuration menu via

+	make menuconfig

 During the first run, a menuconfig should appear where you need to configure some parameters of your setup, most notably - UART port (in my case - "/dev/tty.SLAB_USBtoUART").

 In components submenu there's a few configuration settings related to OAP hardware setup (e.g. gpio pin assignments), and "OAP Main" menu where you can change various functional parameters.

+** ATTENTION. main task stack should be increased to 10K if you're gonna use AWSIoT (via menuconfig) **

 All settings are saved in sdkconfig file.

 to flash the module and read from the serial output